 Occasionally senior academics and senior managers have turned to coaches to help them explore their behaviour and preferences in order to help them to develop as leaders and managers.
 A number of individuals have also requested coaching to help them make a successful transition from one role to another.

-To ensure that coaching activities across the university are co-ordinated, cost effective and meet the needs of both the university and the member of staff, the H.R.
-Training Team has implemented a Coaching Framework.
-The framework consists of a number of external coaching professionals each with experience of coaching managers and academics within the higher education sector.
+To ensure that coaching activities across the University are co-ordinated, cost effective and meet the needs of both the University and the member of staff, the HR-OD Team has a Coaching Framework.
+The framework consists of a number of external coaching professionals each with experience of coaching managers and academics within the Higher Education sector.

 Identifying the need

-Coaching will be identified as a suitable personal development intervention for a member of staff through dialogue between the member of staff, the relevant Divisional Head and the H.R.
-Training Team.
+Coaching will be identified as a suitable personal development intervention for a member of staff through dialogue between the member of staff, the relevant Divisional Head and the HR-OD Team.

-The member of staff will initially meet with Mark Crabtree, Assistant HR Director (Training and Development) or Sophie Sowerby (Training and Development Manager).
+The member of staff can initially meet with Claire Hunter, Senior Organisation Development Manager.
 The purpose of this meeting is to ascertain the needs of the member of staff and to discuss the drivers behind the coaching request.
 The Divisional Head will be contacted to ensure that they approve of a coaching approach.

 Selection of Coaches

-Based upon the outcomes of the above meeting and the needs identified, the H.R.
-Training Team will send the member of staff the C.V.s of a number of coaches within the framework.
+Based upon the outcomes of the above meeting and the needs identified, the HR-OD Team will send the member of staff the CVs of a number of coaches within the framework.
 The coaches will be chosen based upon their area of expertise and their experience of working with the level of client requesting coaching.

 The member of staff will choose a coach, with whom, based upon the C.V., they feel they can develop a coaching relationship.

 It is important that both the coach and the member of staff feel that that they can work together over a series of meetings.